mathandpencil/django-bulk-sync/README.md

 -   `skip_creates`: (optional) If truthy, will not perform any object creations needed to fully sync.
 Defaults to not skip.
 -   `skip_updates`: (optional) If truthy, will not perform any object updates needed to fully sync.
 Defaults to not skip.
 -   `skip_deletes`: (optional) If truthy, will not perform any object deletions needed to fully sync.
 Defaults to not skip.
+-   `db_class`: (optional) Model class to operate on.
+If new_models always contains at least one object, this can be set automatically so is optional.

 -   Returns a dict:
     ```